nayantripathi-17/Blogfast/README.md

 # Blogfast
-This is a Blogging Website, where you can tag your blogs with a city.
+A Blogging Website, where user can tag blogs with a city.
 Share interesting stories...
-It currently supports logging with google.
-All blogs can be viewed without logging in.
+Uses Google Account for login purposes to increase security.
+Support for content viewing in logged out state.

 ## Link
 #### https://blogfast.vercel.app/